DLR-RM/stable-baselines3/docs/guide/migration.rst

 - ``lam`` -> ``gae_lambda``
 - ``noptepochs`` -> ``n_epochs``

+PPO default hyperparameters are the one tuned for continuous control environment.
+We recommend taking a look at the :ref:`RL Zoo <rl_zoo>` for hyperparameters tuned for Atari games.

 DQN
 ^^^

 Only the vanilla DQN is implemented right now but extensions will follow (cf planned features).
+Default hyperparameters are taken from the nature paper, except for the optimizer and learning rate that were taken from Stable Baselines defaults.

 DDPG
 ^^^^